 Stay connected

-At Really Nice Tea, we’ve crafted blends specifically designed to support you through the stages of perimenopause and menopause.
+At Really Nice Tea, we’ve crafted a tea blend specifically designed to support you through the stages of perimenopause and menopause.
 We've worked closely with our naturopaths to select organic, nourishing herbs known for helping to ease symptoms like hot flushes, night sweats, inflammation and hormonal imbalances.

-“Menopause is a major life transition caused by declining levels of oestrogen as the ovaries begin to slow down, marking the end of the fertile years.
-Supporting this gradual reduction in oestrogen with herbal teas can help to ease the transition.”
+“Menopause is a major life transition caused by declining levels of oestrogen as the ovaries begin to slow down, marking the end of the fertile years,” explains Briana Surkitt of By Blu Naturopathy.

 What's in our Menopause blend?